Behind-the-Scenes Guided Winery Tour

 1913 Stevens-Duryea Model “C-Six”

+The Winery at Biltmore is celebrating its 30th anniversary in 2015!
 A guided tour and tasting at the Biltmore Winery are included in your admission ticket to the estate.
-Whether you're interested in tasting wine, learning more about the art and science of winemaking, or just relaxing with some delicious food and wine in a beautiful setting during your estate visit, don't miss the Winery!
-Entrance to the Biltmore Winery is in Antler Hill Village.
-It's also adjacent to the Inn at Biltmore Estate.
+Whether you're interested in tasting wine, learning more about the art and science of winemaking, or just relaxing with some delicious food and wine in a beautiful setting, don't miss the Winery!
+The main winery entrance is in Antler Hill Village.
+It's adjacent to the Inn at Biltmore Estate and the new Village Hotel.

-From Antler Hill Village, begin your winery experience by taking a stroll through the historic cellars to an impressive tasting room where gracious wine hosts guide you through a complimentary wine tasting of robust reds, refreshing rosés, and crisp whites.
+From Antler Hill Village, begin your winery experience by taking a stroll underground through the historic cellars of the former Biltmore Dairy to an impressive tasting room where gracious wine hosts guide you through a complimentary wine tasting of robust reds, refreshing rosés, and crisp whites.
 Even grape juice is available so everyone can enjoy.

 Tucked in the back of the Wine Shop you'll find the Premium Tasting Counter, where you may sample reserve and sparkling wines for a nominal cost.